Fire engulfs cooking show star Rachael Ray’s home

 ALBANY, N.Y.
-(AP) — A massive fire was ignited at cooking show star Rachael Ray’s New York home, authorities said.
+(AP) — A massive fire engulfed cooking show star Rachael Ray’s New York home, authorities said.

 Firefighters responded to Ray’s home in Lake Luzerne, New York, on Sunday evening, KRQE-TV reported.